pwdz/WirePenguin/README.md

 ![Build](https://github.com/pwdz/WirePenguin/workflows/Build/badge.svg)
 # WirePenguin
 A CLI Packet Sniffer in golang using [Cobra](https://github.com/spf13/cobra) and [Gopacket](https://github.com/google/gopacket) packages much much simpler than WireShark =)
 You can capture packets both live or offline from .pcap files.
-Also can specify the wanted layers and etc.
+Also can specify the wanted layers/protocols and etc.

 ## Commands